 Chateau Branon Vineyards, Terroir, Grapes, Winemaking

-The 6.5 hectare Pessac Leognan vineyard of Branon is planted to 50% Merlot and 50% Cabernet Sauvignon.
+The 6.5-hectare vineyard of Branon is planted to 50% Merlot and 50% Cabernet Sauvignon.
 Although, a small amount of Petit Verdot has also been recently planted in the vineyard.
 Chateau Branon has a terroir of clay and gravel soil on a gentle, sloping hillside.
-The vines receive a south by southwest exposure, allowing for ample sun, which explains its naturally, ripe style.
+The vines receive south by southwest exposure, allowing for ample sun, which explains its naturally, ripe style.

 On average, the vines of Branon are close to 40 years of age.
 The vineyard is planted to a vine density of 7,150 vines per hectare.
 The vineyard has good neighbors, as it is well placed in the middle of Chateau Haut Bailly and Chateau Malartic Lagraviere.